nawarian/The-PHP-Website/source/_posts_en/7-quick-php-set-up-with-docker.blade.md

 $ docker-compose run <command> [--args]
 ```

-Running a test suite, for example, will look like
+Running a test suite, for example, could look like
 this:

 ```bash